Chase Ink Business Preferred Cell Phone Protection: How It Works

 What’s the best credit card for cell phone coverage?

-Those are just a few of the best options for cards popular in the miles & points world.
-The catch is that those cards don’t offer any bonus rewards for your cell phone bill.
+The catch is that many of the other good cards cards for cell phone protection don’t offer any bonus rewards for your cell phone bill.
 Personally I think the Chase Ink Business Preferred is the most well-rounded card for paying your cell phone bill:

 • You can earn 3x Ultimate Rewards points for paying your cell phone bill, which I value at a 5.1% return (I consider Chase points to be worth 1.7 cents each)